IMMANUEL-88/immanuel-88/README.md

 - **Linux (Ubuntu)** commands and system navigation for improved development workflow
 - **Ansible** for automation processes in remote servers
 - **Kubernetes** for cluster orchestration
-- Strengthening **problem-solving skills** using C and data structures
 - **Version control** best practices with Git & GitHub

 ---